On fundamental aspects of quantum extreme learning machines: Acknowledgements

 \section{Acknowledgements}

-TC acknowledges funding support from the NSRF via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation [grant number B37G660011], and from Thailand Science Research and Innovation Fund Chulalongkorn University (IND66230005).
+TC acknowledges valuable discussions with Rodrigo Martínez-Peña and the funding support from the NSRF via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation [grant number B39G670016], as well as from Thailand Science Research and Innovation Fund Chulalongkorn University (IND66230005).
 ST and ZH acknowledge support from the Sandoz Family Foundation-Monique de Meuron program for Academic Promotion.
+WX acknowledges support from the NCCR SPIN, funded by the Swiss National Science Foundation.

 \onecolumngrid